Colette (2020 film): Background

 The film was directed by Anthony Giacchino and produced by Alice Doyard, Aaron Matthews, and Annie Small.
 It was released by The Guardian.
 The idea came to the team when they were filming a documentary about a U.S. World War II veteran who made an emergency landing in Normandy during Operation Overlord.
 Their guide introduced them to Colette Marin-Catherine.
-An interview ensued, but the filmmakers didn't want a simple portrait.
+An interview ensued, but the filmmakers did not want a simple portrait.
 At first, they seemed unable to persuade Marin-Catherine to visit Mittelbau-Dora concentration camp because of her strong aversion to the place, or to Germany in general, and because she had spent 70 years trying to forget the past.
-During their research, however, they came across Lucie Fouble, a budding historian, who was doing research on her brother.
-With the young woman's support, they succeeded in making the film.
+During their research, however, they came across Lucie Fouble, a historian, who was doing research on her brother.
+With Fouble's support, they succeeded in making the film.

 The filmmakers paid attention to reverence and gave Marin-Catherine the opportunity to determine when the camera should stop filming.
-Before each scene, they outlined how they would film that scene, but gave the woman control over the scene and the freedom to express her feelings, as well as the final word.
+Before each scene, they outlined how they would film that scene, but gave Fouble control over the scene and the freedom to express her feelings, as well as the final word.